apexcharts/ng-apexcharts/projects/ng-apexcharts/README.md

 ### Options

-All options of the chart can inserted using the attributes.
+All options of the chart can be inserted using the attributes.
 This is a list of all available attributes:

 ```ts